rohanmarathe567-code/RentTracker/README.md

 - PostgreSQL database server (13.0 or higher)
 - Storage location for file uploads (with proper permissions)
 - Visual Studio Code (recommended) or Visual Studio 2022
+- Git for version control
+- Node.js and npm for frontend development tools

 ### Database Setup and Seeding
 The application uses Entity Framework Core for database management and includes automatic migrations and data seeding: